science-en-poche/yelandur/API.md

 There are two degrees of modification for a profile:

-* Either you only change the `data` object (i.e. the real content of the profile), in which case the `PUT` body must be signed by the profile's private key.
+* Either you only change the `profile_data` object (i.e. the real content of the profile), in which case the `PUT` body must be signed by the profile's private key.
 This makes sure only the creator of the profile can modify its data.
 * Or you are also adding a `device_id` to a profile that doesn't have any.
 This means attaching an existing profile to an existing device, and can only be done once.
 When doing this, the `PUT` body must be signed by *both* the profile's private key and the device's private key.
 This makes sure both the creator of the profile and the creator of the device agree to modify this data (in practice, it's to make sure those two creators are in fact the same).

 In both cases, signing follows version 14 of the [Draft JSON Web Signature](http://tools.ietf.org/html/draft-ietf-jose-json-web-signature-14)